REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 American beech Fagus grandifolia FM

-Blue-beech Carpinus caroliana American hornbeam, musclewood, ironwood, bois de fer CF
+Blue-beech Carpinus caroliana American hornbeam, musclewood, ironwood, bois de fer CFS

-Paper birch Betula papyrifera canoe birch, white birch CFM
+Paper birch Betula papyrifera canoe birch, white birch CFSM

 Yellow birch Betula alleghaniensis swamp birch, curly birch, merisier jaune M